-GENEVA — The U.N. human rights office acknowledged on Wednesday it had suffered a sophisticated cyberattack on its computers last year, but sought to assure the public that none of its sensitive data or confidential information was accessed.
+GENEVA (Arête News) — The U.N. human rights office acknowledged on Wednesday it had suffered a sophisticated cyberattack on its computers last year, but sought to assure the public that none of its sensitive data or confidential information were accessed.

 Numerous high-profile, sensitive investigations into suspected abuses of human rights are carried out by the Office of the U.N.
 High Commissioner for Human Rights, or OHCHR, making it an adversary of repressive governments that try to track and punish opponents.

 “Although hackers accessed a self-contained part of our system in July 2019, the development servers they accessed did not hold any sensitive data or confidential information,” the office said in a statement.

 “The hackers did manage to access our Active User Directory, which contains the user IDs for our staff and devices.
 However, they did not succeed in accessing passwords.
 Nor did they gain access to other parts of the system,” the U.N. office said.
 “Once we became aware of the attack, we took action to shut down the affected development servers.”

 The cyberattack was part of a sophisticated hack of dozens of United Nations computer server networks in Geneva and Vienna last year, according to a confidential U.N. report obtained by The New Humanitarian, a Geneva-based independent news platform, and confirmed by The Associated Press.

 The report from the U.N.
 Office of Information and Communications Technology, or OICT, said the attack caused 42 servers to be “compromised,” including three used by OHCHR, and two used by the U.N.
 Economic Commission for Europe, or UNECE, while another 25 were in “suspicious” condition.